Nooberieno/DnD-Homebrew/content/spells/Bloodboon.md

 ---

 You thrust your arm into the body of the Lord of Blood, then scatter his flaming blood to set the area ablaze.
-Scatter flaming blood in a 30-foot cone, dealing 8d10 fire damage to creatures in the area on a failed Dexterity saving throw.
+Scatter flaming blood in a 30-foot cone, dealing 7d10 Fire damage to creatures in the area on a failed Dexterity saving throw.